 Part 21 and Part 28 are the two common implementation methods for EXPRESS defined STEP data.
 The Part 21 file format is currently the most popular implementation method.
 It uses the minimalist style in that the same information is never written twice so that there is no possibility of any contradictions in the data.
 At the same time, the size of a Part 21 file is made small.
 Generally speaking, the Part 21 file format has provided sufficient syntax to represent STEP entities in text.

 There may be some doubts about the existence of Part 28.
-A number of benefits can be envisaged by adopting XML through use of Part 28 [41].
+A number of benefits can be envisaged by adopting XML through use of Part 28 (Kimber 1999).

-- XML defines a generic and robust character syntax for representing structured data objects; - XML provides facilities for the syntactic validation of documents against formal rules, potentially enabling the validation of some or all of the constraints in EXPRESS schemas using generic XML validation software; - Because XML is inherently extensible and flexible, it should enable new facilities in the interchange representation that Part 21 cannot provide; - As XML is supported in most Web browsers, it is possible to exchange/view/edit STEP/EXPRESS entities or instances via hyperlinks through Web pages; - As XML is normatively tied to an existing ISO standard ISO 8879 (SGML), it is an acceptable candidate for full use with other ISO standards without the need for further standardization effort; - By using the XML early binding approach with EXPRESS schemas, the entities defined in EXPRESS schemas can also be represented in an XML document as well as the data;

-- A piece of XML codes can fully and independently represent an EXPRESS entity instance, which is important when constructing databases for EXPRESS/STEP entity instances; - XML provides basic verifying methods through Data Type Definition (DTD) and more recently XML Schemas [31,55]; - XML applications can be integrated in many different systems with ease; - There are a number of free or commercial XML interpreters available, such as MSXML from Microsoft for Windows applications and SAX (Simple API for XML) for Java applications; and - As XML is becoming a popular technology, its use in ISO 10303 may help to increase the public awareness of STEP and EXPRESS.
+- 1. XML defines a generic and robust character syntax for representing structured data objects; - 2.
+XML provides facilities for the syntactic validation of documents against formal rules, potentially enabling the validation of some or all of the constraints in EXPRESS schemas using generic XML validation software; - 3. because XML is inherently extensible and flexible, it should enable new facilities in the interchange representation that Part 21 cannot provide; - as XML is supported in most Web browsers, it is possible to exchange/ view/edit STEP/EXPRESS entities or instances via hyperlinks through Web pages; - 5. as XML is normatively tied to an existing ISO standard-ISO 8879 (SGML), it is an acceptable candidate for full use with other ISO standards without the need for further standardization effort; - 6. by using the XML early binding approach with EXPRESS schemas, the entities defined in EXPRESS schemas can also be represented in an XML document as well as the data; - 7. a piece of XML codes can fully and independently represent an EXPRESS entity instance, which is important when constructing databases for EXPRESS/STEP entity instances; - XML provides basic verifying methods through Data Type Definition (DTD) and more recently XML Schemas (ISO 10303-28 2002, Lubell and Frechette 2002); - 9.
+XML applications can be integrated in many different systems with ease; - 10. there are a number of free or commercial XML interpreters available, such as MSXML from Microsoft for Windows applications and SAX (Simple API for XML) for Java applications; and - 11. as XML is becoming a popular technology, its use in ISO 10303 may help to increase the public awareness of STEP and EXPRESS.

-As shown in Table 3, Part 28 has many advantages over Part 21.
-However, the Part 21 syntax predates Part 28 by a number of years and now most STEP-compliant applications and developing tools are based on the Part 21 definition.
+As shown in table 3, Part 28 has many advantages over Part 21.
+However, the Part 21 syntax predates Part 28 by a number of years, and now most STEP-compliant applications and developing tools are based on the Part 21 definition.
 Part 21 files have a stronger presence in CAD systems.